curl/curl/docs/HELP-US.md

 Some projects mark small issues as "beginner friendly", "bite-sized" or similar.
 We don't do that in curl since such issues never linger around long enough.
-Simple issues get handled very fast.
+Simple issues get handled fast.

 If you're looking for a smaller or simpler task in the project to help out with as an entry-point into the project, perhaps because you are a newcomer or